 Because boat insurance is not required by most states, the risk of an accident with another boat that isn’t insured or that doesn’t have liability insurance is increased.
 Uninsured coverage can help cover your costs related to property damage and bodily injury that occurs when an uninsured boat is at fault in an accident.

-There are a lot of factors to consider when choosing boat insurance, but our experienced team can walk you through the process and ensure you have the coverage you need at a price you can afford.
+While it may seem confusing, our experienced team can walk you through the process and ensure you have the coverage you need at a price you can afford.
 Contact us for an appointment soon, and then cast off for summer!